tan-zhuoting/Final-Project/README.md

 - I made more improvements on the app and will be finished with it soon.

 ### Day 19
 - I am officially finished with the Qt version of IRResolver, but there is a problem that I cannot run it on my Qt Creator and I don't know why.
 I tried to download it from the git repository I made, and it turned out to work just fine using the downloaded files.
-There might be something worong with my Qt creator or I did not set it up correctly.
+There might be something wrong with my Qt creator or I did not set it up correctly.
 I will just leave it like this and show the effect using a video if others cannot get it running.
 - I will add the submodule to this repository.
 Hopefully it is visible.
 - I will continue with choice `a` from now on.